bbauska/UC-Davis-JS-Basics/readme.md

   title="Example, CSS Fade Animation" alt="Example, CSS Fade Animation." />
 </p>
-The next thing we need is the actual CSS animation that's going to actually do the crossfade effect.
+The next thing we need is the actual CSS animation that&apos;s going to actually do the crossfade effect.
 We need to add this to the style sheet.
 Go back to Visual Studio Code and on the styles down here at the bottom, we can add these animation styles.